jaclu/tmux-menus/README.md

 When done, deploy by copy/commit your changes to the default location, this will be used from now on.

-If you want to go back to your installed version for now, either reload configs, or run menus.tmux in your normal tmux-menus dir to just restart that.
+If you want to go back to your installed version for now, either reload configs, or run ./menus.tmux in your normal tmux-menus dir to rebind those menus to the trigger.
 Regardless the installed version will be activated next time you start tmux.

 ## License